kleinlab-yale/kleinlab-yale.github.io/negcoop/README.md

 - `index.html`: structure and teaching copy
 - `styles.css`: visual design and layout
-- `model.mjs`: simulation logic and presets
-- `app.js`: UI wiring, charts, phase map, and interpretation text
+- `app.js`: simulation logic, UI wiring, charts, phase map, and interpretation text

 ## Local preview

-Because this is a static site, you can preview it with any simple web server from the repo root:
+This app no longer depends on JavaScript modules, so you can either open `index.html` directly or use a simple local web server from the repo root:

 ```bash
 python3 -m http.server 8000